-PRECAUTIONS: Before using testosterone, tell your doctor or pharmacist if you are allergic to it; or to soy; or if you have any other allergies.
-This medication should not be used if you have certain medical conditions.
+PRECAUTIONS: Before using testosterone, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+This product may contain inactive ingredients (such as soy), which can cause allergic reactions or other problems.
+Talk to your pharmacist for more details.This medication should not be used if you have certain medical conditions.
 Before using this medicine, consult your doctor or pharmacist if you have: male breast cancer, prostate cancer.Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver problems, prostate problems (e.g., enlarged prostate or benign prostatic hyperplasia-BPH), heart problems (e.g., congestive heart failure, coronary artery disease), kidney problems, swelling (edema), ongoing lung disease, diabetes, high cholesterol level, difficulty breathing during sleep (apnea), obesity, high blood pressure, bone cancer.Some men, particularly the elderly, are at a higher risk for developing enlarged prostates or prostate cancer while using this medication.
 Your risk of prostate problems should be checked by your doctor before you start testosterone.Use extreme caution if using this drug in children because it might stunt the growth of the child.
-Monitor the child's growth rate carefully.This medication should not be used by women, especially pregnant or breast-feeding women.
-This drug has been shown to cause harm to an unborn or breast-feeding baby.
-Discuss the risks with your doctor.
+Monitor the child's growth rate carefully.This medication is not usually used in women.
+Therefore, it is unlikely to be used during pregnancy or breast-feeding.
+Consult your doctor if you have any questions about this medication.

 Quick GuideLow Testosterone (Low T) Treatments

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.